 Evans Wins Worlds Road Race

-of the favorites.
+And then, to quote John Milton, "All hell broke loose."
+Stangelj attacked on the Acqua Fresca.
+Kirchen, Paolini, Zaugg, and Rodriguez followed him.
+Behind, a series of accelerations took place in the peloton.
+Then, Fabian Cancellara (Switzerland) attacked.
+The resulting combustion formed a group of about 20 riders, which included all of the favorites.
 Alejandro Valverde, Samuel Sanchez, Oscar Freire, and Rodriguez (all from Spain) were there, as were Damiano Cunego, Ivan Basso, and Filippo Pozzato (all from Italy).
 In addition, Evans and Simon Gerrans were in the mix for Australia, Alexander Vinokourov was there for Kazakhstan, along with Philippe Gilbert (Belgium), Kolobnev, and Kurt-Asle Arvesen (Norway).

 Vinokourov attacked repeatedly.
 At the start of the last lap, the Kazakh attacked on the Acqua Fresca.
 Kolobnev and Hoogerland bridged up to him, but Vinokourov dropped them.
 Behind, Cancellara attacked, and Gilbert, Matti Breschel (Denmark), Sanchez, Valverde, Evans, and Cunego followed him.
 Cancellara attacked again on the descent, but he could not shake his companions.